Clusterpath Gaussian Graphical Modeling: The Clusterpath Estimator for the GGM

 where $L_{\text{det}}$, $L_{\text{cov}}$, $L_{\text{clust}}$, and $L_{\text{sparse}}$ represent the log-determinant, trace, and penalty parts (cluster- and sparsity-based) of the objective function that depend on cluster $k$, and finally $C$ is a constant collecting parts independent of cluster $k$.
-Details of these expressions are in Appendix \ref{app:clusterpathderivatation}.
+Details of these expressions are in Appendix~\ref{app:clusterpathderivatation}.
 The cyclic block coordinate descent algorithm then simply cycles through all blocks $k=1, \ldots, K$, thereby optimizing $L(\ma{\Theta}_k)$ in the $k$th cluster.
-When optimizing $L(\ma{\Theta}_k)$, we do this computationally efficiently by building on the $G$-block format of the precision matrix which re-parametrizes $\ma{\Theta}$ in terms of $\ma{A}$ and $\ma{R}$, see equation \eqref{theta-block-form}.
-The re-parametrization permits more efficient updates when optimizing $L(\ma{\Theta}_k)$; in particular more efficient expressions of $L(\ma{\Theta}_k)$, and of the gradient and Hessian of \eqref{eq:loss_per_k}, as detailed in Appendix \ref{app:clusterpathderivatation}.
+When optimizing $L(\ma{\Theta}_k)$, we do this computationally efficiently by building on the $G$-block format of the precision matrix which re-parametrizes $\ma{\Theta}$ in terms of $\ma{A}$ and $\ma{R}$, see Equation~\eqref{theta-block-form}.
+The re-parametrization permits more efficient updates when optimizing $L(\ma{\Theta}_k)$; in particular more efficient expressions of $L(\ma{\Theta}_k)$, and of the gradient and Hessian of \eqref{eq:loss_per_k}, as detailed in Appendix~\ref{app:clusterpathderivatation}.

 In practice, the block structure of the precision matrix is not known beforehand; our penalization problem \eqref{eq:cgm_opt_problem} jointly identifies the block structure and estimates the precision matrix $\ma{\Theta}$.
 The identification of the block structure, meaning the estimation of the number of clusters $K$ and cluster composition, is done as follows.
 Every variable is initialized in its own cluster (i.e.\ $\hat{K}=p$).
 For a fixed value of the aggregation penalty $\lambda_c$ and initial estimate at $\widehat{\ma{\Theta}}$, the clusters that are eligible for fusion are determined by computing the distances $d_{jj'}(\widehat{\ma{\Theta}})$ for every variable pair $j, j'$.
 If this distance reduces to zero, the two corresponding variables $j$ and $j'$ are eligible for fusion.
+We work with a threshold $\epsilon_f$ to assess a fusion in practice (see Section \ref{subsubsec:algorithm}) due to practical limitations in numerical accuracy.
 The number of clusters $\hat{K}$ and cluster composition are then updated accordingly.
 Given this updated block structure, objective function \eqref{eq:loss_per_k} is optimized for every block/cluster $k=1, \ldots, \hat{K}$.

 In sum, the proposed cyclic block coordinate descent algorithm involves two key steps.
 For each cluster $k$, it first assesses whether there is an eligible fusion candidate.
 In the instances where no suitable candidate is identified, the algorithm proceeds to the second step, wherein the parameters associated with cluster $k$ are updated using Newton's method.
 Another reason we choose a cyclic block coordinate descent algorithm lies with the use of Newton's method since the computation of a Newton descent direction for all parameters in the precision matrix simultaneously would result in a computationally intractable algorithm even for moderately sized data sets.